 Dire blood shortage in Gaza as deaths from Israeli attacks, starvation grow

-With so many Gaza Palestinians facing malnutrition, there is a dire shortage of blood donations in the besieged enclave.
+With so many Gaza Palestinians facing malnutrition, donors unable to give in the besieged enclave.

 Gaza’s already battered healthcare system is in a state of collapse as blood banks run dry and Israeli forces continue targeting clinics and facilities housing patients and displaced families while maintaining an aid blockade.